optimagic-dev/optimagic/docs/source/development/ep-00-governance-model.md

 each participant casts as many votes as there are positions left.
 Remaining ties are resolved by randomization.

-Current memebers of the estimagic Steering Council are:
+Current memebers of the optimagic Steering Council are:

 - [Janoś Gabler](https://github.com/janosg)
 - [Annica Gehlen](https://github.com/amageh)